Background to SAR

 The purpose of the additional rate was to pay for the future maintenance of the coastal (beach) strip immediately west and east of Port Geographe, as well as the entrance channel and associated waterways.
 This was to become a Busselton Shire/City responsibility once the project was completed by the developer.
 Because the developer went into liquidation in 2012, this handover never happened.

 Under the terms of the development deed, a special fund called the Port Geographe Waterways Management Reserve Fund (WMRF) was established by Busselton Shire for the “benefit of the harbour entrance, harbour bed, canals, breakwaters, and groynes”.
+As at February 2002 the Port Geographe Waterways Management (SAR) Reserve had a balance of approximately $3.3M.

 It was further acknowledged in the deed that the Shire/City was to undertake sand and seagrass bypassing, after completion of the development.
-It was intended that the amount in the WMRF should build up to more than the cost of one year’s bypassing to cover some of this cost.
+It was intended that the money in the WMRF should build up to more than the cost of one year’s bypassing to cover some of this cost.

-With the construction of public boat ramp facility by the original developer, which is now used profusely by the general public to navigate via the Port Geographe waterways to Geographe Bay, the then Shire of Busselton initiated a community contribution to the WMRF taken from the total general municipality rate of the Shire.
+With the construction of public boat ramp facility by the original developer, which is now used by the general public to navigate via the Port Geographe waterways to Geographe Bay, the then Shire of Busselton initiated a community contribution to the WMRF taken from the total general municipality rate of the Shire.
 This amount was 25% of the total SAR collected each year from Port Geographe landowners.

 In 2014 after the successors to the original developer (a party to the original Port Geographe Development Deed) went into administration and eventual receivership, Busselton City and Department of Transport (DoT) developed a new Port Geographe Management Agreement for coastal and waterway management.
 This was to apply after completion of the reconfiguration of the port entrance.
 Significantly it did not have the further involvement of any developer.